Te Puea Winiata

 I have been with Te Rau Ora for 20 years.
 I have a passion for supporting the development of a strong Māori Health workforce across the health sector and many of the disciplines where we need more Māori practitioners.
 Many of those who have accessed courses and scholarships work across many sectors where they are supporting better outcomes for whānau.

-While the decisions the Board makes have a strategic focus we are also able to see some short term gains with the high-quality leadership we have on staff who are able to respond to sector needs and develop programmes.
-It has also been gratifying to see that the move from a sole focus on Māori Mental Health and Addiction workforce to an expanded Māori Health workforce development focus has meant greater reach into areas where Māori practitioners need support and skills to enhance whānau wellbeing.
-I value the innovation space we as a Board can contribute to that will continue the legacy of the moemoea from Sir Mason Durie.
+It is also gratifying to see the move from Māori Mental Health and Addiction workforce to an expanded Māori Health workforce development focus is providing greater reach into areas where Māori practitioners need support and skills to enhance whānau wellbeing.
+I value the innovation space that we can contribute to, to continue the legacy and moemoeā of Professor Sir Mason Durie.